top of page

 image.png

-Based on the Pressure:Flow equation above, when the right atrial pressure (RAP) and the mean systemic filling pressure (Pmsf) are equal (no pressure gradient), flow will cease.
+Based on the Pressure:Flow equation above, when the right atrial pressure (RAP) and the mean systemic pressure (Pms) are equal (no pressure gradient), flow will cease.
 This point corresponds is represented by the x-intercept of the venous return curve on the pressure axis where venous return equals zero.

 image.png